jitsucom/bulker/.docs/server-config.md

   //"s3" and "gcs" are coming soom
   type: "string", // destination type, see below
   //optional (time in ISO8601 format) when destination has been updated
-  mode: "string", // "stream" or "batch"
   updatedAt: "2020-01-01T00:00:00Z",
   //how to connect to destination.
 Values are destination specific.
 See
   credentials: {},
   options: {
+    mode: "string", // "stream" or "batch"
     //maximum batch size.
 If not set, value of BULKER_BATCH_RUNNER_DEFAULT_BATCH_SIZE is used
     //see "Batching" section above
     //default value: 10000
     batchSize: 10000,
-    //period of running batch consumer in seconds.
+    //period of running batch consumer in minutes (float).
 If not set, value of BULKER_BATCH_RUNNER_DEFAULT_PERIOD_SEC is used
     //see "Batching" section above
-    //default value: 300
+    //default value: 5
-    batchPeriodSec: 300,
+    frequency: 5,
     //name of the field that contains unique event id.
     //optional
     primaryKey: "id",